oxinabox/oxinabox.github.io/_posts/2018-05-28-Optimizing-your-diet-with-JuMP.md

 I hope you enjoy your shashi slice of lamb and goat.

-## Diet 6: Maximize protein
+## Diet 6: Maximize protein   (LP)

-So by friend trying to get buff, he wanted to maximize protein.
+So my friend trying to get buff, he wanted to maximize protein.

 **Input:**